TUM-DSE/research-work-info/registration/REGISTER-README.md

 - **Form submission:** The filled form must be submitted to the chair secretary **at least two weeks** before the deadline.

-- **Duration:** After the registration, the standard stipulated time limit for your thesis work is as follows:
+- **Duration:** After the registration process, the clock starts!
+The standard stipulated time limit for your thesis work is as follows:

         |                   | Duration |
         |-------------------|----------|